-The overall GPA for NYIT's 12 varsity programs is 3.11.
-In addition, 187 student-athletes were named to the Athletic Directors Honor Roll during the 2012-2013 academic year (3.2 GPA or higher).
+The overall cumulative GPA for NYIT's 12 intercollegiate programs is 3.25 after the 2014-2015 academic school year.
 All athletic programs engage in community service projects that foster social development by enabling student-athletes to bond with their internal and external communities.
-Programs include visiting neighboring elementary schools to participate in educational programs, senior citizens visits, food drives, various walks for a cause, and a plethora of cleanup projects.
-Additionally, the Student-Athlete Advisory Committee (SAAC) sponsors a number of on-campus community awareness initiatives such as Night Out On the Bears, Dig Pink and Play 4Kay (breast cancer awareness), Believe in Blue (prostate cancer awareness), Day with the Bears, and Make-A-Wish fundraising initiatives.
-In 2012-2013, the Bears volunteered 1,200 hours for community service and engagement projects.
-NYIT has made numerous appearances in NCAA playoffs in the sports of men's soccer, softball, men's basketball, women's basketball, women's volleyball, men's tennis, women's tennis, and baseball.
-The lacrosse program has captured four NCAA national championships (1997, 2003, 2005, and 2008).
+Programs include visiting neighboring elementary schools to participate in educational programs, senior citizens' visits, food drives, various walks for a cause, and a plethora of cleanup projects.
+Additionally, the Student-Athlete Advisory Committee (SAAC) sponsors a number of on-campus community awareness initiatives such as Night Out On the Bears, Dig Pink and Play 4Kay (breast cancer awareness), Day with the Bears, and Make-A-Wish fundraising initiatives.